discoveryjs/scan-fs/README.md

 ### scanFs(options?: Options | string): Promise<ScanResult>

-Main method that scans a file system for files and returns a promise which resolves in a files list.
-Files list is an array of `File` instances.
-Beside that it has additional fields:
+Main method that scans a file system for files and symlinks, returns an object with the following fields:

+- `files` – a list of files that meet a path requirements and match to one of rules if any
+- `symlinks` – a list of symlinks that meet a path requirements
-- `errors` a list of some error occuried during scanning and file processing
+- `errors` – a list of errors occuried during file processing or symlink resolving
-- `stat` an object with some counters and elapsed time
+- `pathsScanned` – a number of paths which was examinated during a scanning
+- `filesTested` – a number of file paths which was examinated by rules

 `options` is a string (which transforms into `{ basedir: <string> }`) or an object with all optional fields: